Insurance for SME businesses

 The Howden SME suite: three key insurances in one cost-effective bundle

 Working in a globalised business community brings an increased threat of litigation.
 To safeguard your business’ future prosperity, it is crucial to take control of your risk management.

 1. Professional indemnity / Errors and Ommissions (E&O)

-If you provide advice or a professional service, every client is a potential lawsuit.
+If you provide advice or a service some of kind, every client is a potential lawsuit.